Small Dog Breeds

 The AKC breed list is composed of 7 groupings of dog breeds – Toy, Terrier, Hound, Sporting, Non-Sporting, Herding and Working Groups.
 Our article on “Dog Classifications" describes these groups and the dog breeds that are included.
 Just to confuse everyone, the AKC includes some toy size terriers in its Toy Group and not in the Terrier Group.
 Similarly the Boston Terrier does not belong to the Terrier Group so it is classified in the Non-Sporting Group.

-Small dog breeds have been increasing in popularity as exemplified by the Yorkshire Terrier, the Dachshund (including the Miniature), the Poodle (including the Toy and Miniature), the Shih Tzu and the Miniature Schnauzer all finishing in the top ten dog breeds registered by the AKC in 2006.
+Small dog breeds have been increasing in popularity as exemplified by the Yorkshire Terrier, the Dachshund (including the Miniature), the Poodle (including the Toy and Miniature), the Shih Tzu and the Miniature Schnauzer all finishing in the top ten dog breeds registered by the AKC in 2005.
 Small dogs make great companion dogs that adapt well to our busy schedules.
 Small dogs tend to live longer than large dogs.
 These small breeds are cute and attractive and most are welcome wherever you go.
 Most small dog breeds travel well in your car and many airlines permit small dogs to travel with their owners as long as their carriers can be stowed underneath the seat.
 Small dogs adapt well to apartment living and most Toy Dog breeds do well with elderly people and shut-ins who can’t get out of doors regularly to exercise their dogs.
-Many small Terrier Breeds will need more exercise and special hand stripping or plucking of their coats – see individual breed articles for exercise, grooming and
+Many small Terrier Breeds will need more exercise and special hand stripping or plucking of their coats – see individual breed articles for exercise, grooming and health issues.

 A list of small dogs selected from our breeds of dogs directory is included below.
 We have also listed small dogs that make the best family pets and do well with older children, small dogs that are hypoallergenic or non shedding breeds, small dogs that make good watchdogs and small dogs that do best with strangers and other pets.